Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 use latest beta release

 LSLiB is used for many things.
-Its front end application, ConverterApp.exe is used for unpacking game/mod paks, converting between various game file formats and editable ones, creating paks, creating virtual textures, and more.
+Its front end application, ConverterApp.exe, is used for unpacking game/mod paks, converting between various game file formats and editable ones, creating paks, creating virtual textures, and more.

 (TODO: create/link page here on how to use various LSLiB functions)